t-gummer/fwdSlash/README.md

 <!-- There is a function in the fwdSlash package that allows you to easily change the RStudio keyboard shortcut _programmatically_ as an alternative to clicking through menus. -->

-## Compatability
+## Compatibility

 `fwdSlash` was built for use on a Windows operating system.

-It also has the potential to work on Mac or Linux by vitue of the [`clipr`](https://www.r-pkg.org/pkg/clipr) package.
+It also has the potential to work on Mac or Linux by virtue of the [`clipr`](https://www.r-pkg.org/pkg/clipr) package.
 It is however less useful on these operating systems than Windows due to the fact that their file paths are generally do not require any modification to be